Raskelof/Talking-Stairs/README.md

 "app_key": "x"
 ```

-If everything is correctly configured you should now see the message "LoRa OK" after boot up and after a successfull join to a Helium gateway.
+If everything is correctly configured you should now see the message "LoRa OK" after boot up and after a successful  join to a Helium gateway.

 As a last step you need to set up a new integration in the Helium console.
-Add a new "HTTP" integration and specifiy the "Endpoint URL".
-Next go to the "Flows" section and create link between your device and the HTTP integration you just created.
+Add a new "HTTP" integration and specify  the "Endpoint URL".
+Next go to the "Flows" section and create a link between your device and the HTTP integration you just created.

 How is the data transmitted to the internet or local server?
 Describe the package format.
 All the different steps that are needed in getting the data to your end-point.
 Explain both the code and choice of wireless protocols.